Expedition DateS

 Barranco Camp to Karanga Camp

-Tackle the Barranco Wall and continue on to Karanga Camp.
-Afterward, enjoy an acclimatization hike toward Barafu for better altitude preparation.
+Tackle the famous Barranco Wall and continue on to Karanga Camp.
+Afterwards enjoy an acclimatization hike toward Barafu for better altitude preparation before dinner and rest.

 Day 6